Reading at Mount NodReading is at the heart of everything we do at Mount Nod. It is the key to our

-understanding the world around us and prepares us for life.
+understanding of the world around us and prepares us for life.
 Our goal is to

-Reading SchemeAt Mount Nod, we follow the Oxford Reading Scheme, which is organised into colour bands.
+Reading SchemeAt Mount Nod, we have a range of reading books, which are organised into colour bands.
 These bands allow children to make a guided choice when reading, choosing books appropriate to their ability.
+In Reception and Year 1, books are matched to our FFT phonics and reading scheme to provide the foundations on which to build comprehension and fluency.
 Children read to teachers and other adults regularly in school and we have a growing and supportive team of parent/ carer volunteers who come in to support with this.

 At the beginning of each year, they are provided with training to enable them to use a range of reading strategies with the children.
 Our teachers also understand the importance of being reading role models and share their own reading choices with the children in their class.